combes/99-bottles-of-beer/README.md

 I don't drink beer.
 I just saw a way to contribute some Swift code.

 # Building
-Build project using the latest [Xcode](https://developer.apple.com/xcode/).
+Open playground using the latest [Xcode](https://developer.apple.com/xcode/).

-Open a terminal window and run
+You can also open a terminal window and run
 ```swift
 swift BottlesOfBeer.playground/Contents.swift
 ```